piequi/prometheus-logstash-pipeline-exporter/README.md

-# Prometheus Logstash Pipelines Exporter
+# Prometheus Logstash Pipeline Exporter

 This prometheus exporter exposes Logstash pipelines metrics only. \
 It does not expose JVM nor OS metrics provided by Logstash.